RittikSoni/Flutter-Release-X/README.md

 flutter_release_x build
 ```

-`--show-config`: Display the current configuration from `config.yaml` to verify setup.
+`--show-config`: Displays the current configuration settings.
+By default, it reads from `config.yaml`.
+If a custom file path is provided, it reads from the specified file.
+Use this option to verify that the setup is correctly configured.

 ```bash
 frx build -s
 ```

-`--config`: Use this flag to point to a specific configuration file
+`--config`: Use this flag to specify a custom configuration file path, overriding the default `config.yaml`.
+This allows you to point to a specific configuration file as needed.

 ```bash
 frx build -c config/file/path